ringosuen/3522_A01070413/Assignments/Assignment 1/README.md

 You can keep playing with a Pokemon until it's happiness is full.

-When the health hits 0, the game automatically hatch a new egg for you.
+When the health hits 0, the game will automatically hatch a new egg for you.

 ## Each Pokemon has different personalities: